 Each of them has developed its own methodological principles.
 History is chiefly concerned with the events.
 They count actions and interactions of human, both in individual and group perspectives.
 Whereas, anthropology takes interest in determination of culture; biological evolution terminates in Cultural Revolution.
 Anthropology and more particularly the social anthropology is indebted to history.
 Earlier scholars like August Comte, Herbert Spencer, Emile Durkheim and Max Weber in studying social phenomena deliberately drew facts from history.
 Sir J.G.
-Frazer being first chairman in the school of Social anthropology in Britain gave emphasis on the historical analysis of the anthropology at Columbia tried to highlight the life-ways of the primitive communities through historical methods.
+Frazer being first chairman in the school of Social anthropology in Britain gave emphasis on the historical analysis of the anthropological facts.
+In 1899, Franz Boas as a founder of the First University department of Anthropology at Columbia tried to highlight the life-ways of the primitive communities through historical methods.
 A.L.
 Kroeber in his two important papers, 'History and Science in Anthropology' (1935) and